 With this in mind a lot of Rekordbox users can use Mixed In Key and write the Camelot Tag to either the track Title or Comments.
 To find songs within the harmonic range of the selected track in Rekordbox you can use the Related Tracks tab to the left-hand side and then select key.
 You will then be able to see all the tracks within your library that would harmonically mix well.

 Pioneer CDJ/XDJ USB Players

-For the following to work please ensure the songs on your Rekordbox library are analysed with the Key Information before exporting the tracks to your USB and that your CDJ/XDJ players are linked with an ethernet cable.
-When scrolling through a playlist in the browse section any song that will mix harmonically will show with a green key icon next the BPM.
+For the following to work, ensure the songs within Rekordbox library are analysed with the Key Information before exporting the tracks to your USB.
+The two players will also need to be linked.
+When scrolling through a playlist in the browse section any song that will mix harmonically will show with a green key icon next to the BPM.
 Please note this icon shows tracks that are harmonically compatible with the MASTER deck.

 Do you want to learn some of these DJ skills?